Grassland: Conservation and restoration

+Only seven large, continuous grassland regions have been identified as remaining relatively intact on Earth: the Selenge-Altai and surrounding steppes and the Mongolian-Manchurian and Daurian grasslands in Asia, the Wyoming Basin steppe and the Nebraska Sand Hills in North America, the Central Andean wet Puna in South America, the Mitchell grasslands in Australia, and the Maloti-Drakensberg grasslands in Africa.
+These regions serve as critical repositories for grassland biodiversity, support continental migration pathways, hold unique cultural heritage, and have the best chance of withstanding 21st-century pressures of global change.
 Despite growing recognition of the importance of grasslands, understanding of restoration options remains limited.
 Cost of grassland restoration is highly variable and respective data is scarce.
 Successful grassland restoration has several dimensions, including recognition in policy, standardisation of indicators of degradation, scientific innovation, knowledge transfer and data sharing.

 Restoration methods and measures include the following: